Cultural Studies

 • Example: Wearing traditional clothing from another culture without understanding its significance can be seen as cultural appropriation.

-See also Historical Vocabulary
+See also Geographic Terms

 19. Subculture: A group of people within a larger culture who have their own distinct beliefs, values, and customs.